-Overseas candidates should have Cambridge Proficiency in English, IELTS Band 7 with no less than 6.0 in any element, or Pitmans Advanced.
+Overseas candidates should have Cambridge Proficiency in English, IELTS Band 7 with no less than 6.0 in any element.

 Months of entry

-Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school and Post-16 curriculum for one or more of the social sciences; sociology, psychology, criminology, health and health and social care, politics and law.
+Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school social science curriculum for the 14-19 age range.

 Information for international students